eclipse-birt/birt/engine/uk.co.spudsoft.birt.emitters.excel/src/uk/co/spudsoft/birt/emitters/excel/README.md

 	Data type  	boolean
 	Values     	true, activate the streaming output method false, standard output handling based on DOM will be used Default    	false

+**ExcelEmitter.ForceRecalculation**

+	Content    	define that excel shall perform a full recalculation when the workbook is opened Location   	report
+	Data type  	boolean
+	Values     	true, activate the recalculation option
+	          	false, no recalculation
+	Default    	false